-But before Britain agreed to his demand, Indians leaders, represented by their own caste, had to agree to Gandhiji’s views.
+But before Britain agreed to his demand, they expected Indians leaders, represented by their own caste, to agree to Gandhiji’s views.
 The Harijan’s interest was represented by Dr. Ambedkar.

 Dr. Ambedkar was anti-Hindu.
 He preferred British rule to Indian rule.
 A victim of centuries of discrimination himself, at one time he’d even expressed that all untouchables should adopt islam as their religion!

-Discussion between the Indian leaders began well before September 20.
-And on the 20th, Gandhiji began his fast.
-His fast, and his fast deteriorating health (within 24 hours itself), created a great deal of urgency for the Indian leaders to arrive at a consensus.
+Discussion between the Indian leaders began well before September 20, the day Gandhiji began his fast.
+His fast, and his rapidly deteriorating health (within 24 hours itself), created a great deal of urgency for the Indian leaders to arrive at a consensus.
 The toughest challenge was to convince Dr Ambedkar to accept Gandhiji’s view, which to him appeared ‘anti-Harijan’.
 The discussion brought Dr Ambedkar and Gandhiji face-to-face.
 Ambedkar was surpised to find that Gandhiji was amenable and was willing to concede a lot of ground for well-being of Harijans.

 The Indian leaders reached an agreement on Sunday, Sept 25, and had Gandhiji’s approval on it.
 Without losing any time, the document was wired to Ramsay MacDonald, who was in Sussex, attending a funeral.
 Being a Sunday, none of the other official too were available.
 But Gandhiji’s deteriorating health, and a probability of his death, had created a war-like urgency.
 The PM rushed to 10, Downing Street by evening.
 His colleagues Sir Samuel Hoare and Lord Lothian, who had worked on drafting the original proposal, joined him as well.
 They carefully went through the draft, working well into the midnight.
 They acted quickly, and by Monday noon announced their acceptance to the proposal.
 At 5.15pm, the same evening Gandhi broke his 6-day fast.